Nour-salepan/auto-completion-refactor/readme.md

-# efactor code created by traversy and refactored by nour salepan
+## refactor code created by traversy and refactored by nour salepan

-## this is very important while l used some techniques to make coding comfortable
+this is very important while l used some techniques to make coding comfortable

-## this is auto-complete app with capitals while using json file provided by traversy media
+this is auto-complete app with capitals while using json file provided by traversy media

-#### finally thanks to brad who always creates facinating contents
+finally thanks to brad who always creates facinating contents